Skip to Main Content

 Player movement

-If the Premier League Pathway team is short of players for a given round, replacements will come from 9A or 10A.
-Premier League Reserves players will not be pulled into Premier League Pathway.
+If the Premier League Pathway team has players unavailable for a round, players will be selected from the 9A or 10A teams.
+Premier League Reserves players will not move into the Pathway team.

 This is a program we are genuinely proud of.
-It brings together strong coaching, quality training, and weekly Premier League competition in a structure that has been carefully built to give these players the best possible environment to develop.
-We are excited to introduce this to an already strong program and believe it will complement it well.
+It brings together strong coaching, high quality training and weekly Premier League competition within a structure that has been thoughtfully designed to support each student’s development.